openshift/enhancements/enhancements/update/change-management-and-maintenance-schedules.md

 metdata:
   # ChangeManagementPolicies are namespaced resources.
 They will normally reside in the
   # namespace associated with the controller initiating material changes.
-  # For example, in Standalone namespace/openshift-machine-config for the MCO and
+  # For example, in Standalone namespace/openshift-machine-config-operator for the MCO and
   # namespace/openshift-cluster-version for the CVO.
   # For HCP, the ChangeManagementPolicies for will reside in the same namespace as the
   # HostedCluster resource.
   # This namespace can be overridden in resources being constrained by a ChangeManagementPolicy
   # but RBAC for the resource's controller must permit reading the object from the non-default
   # namespace.
-  namespace: openshift-machine-config
+  namespace: openshift-machine-config-operator
   name: example-policy

 spec: